Joseph Ferreira Chief Executive Officer/President

 Jason Mahfood Chief Financial Officer

-Jason served as Nevada Donor Network’s Board Treasurer prior to accepting the role of CFO in 2014.
+Jason Mahfood served as Nevada Donor Network’s Board Treasurer prior to accepting the role of CFO in 2014.
 After earning a Bachelor’s Degree in Accounting from Florida State University, Tallahassee, Jason directed financial operations as Assistant Controller and Controller for Capital Regional Medical Center and Coral Gables Hospital in Florida.
 He earned vast financial expertise in the years to follow, focusing heavily on long-term integration of best practices and prevailing standards to ensure timely compliance.
 Between 2005 and 2010, Jason served as the Associate Vice President of Finance for the University of Miami Hospital.
 He then went on to lead two hospitals in the capacity of Chief Financial Officer, Town and Country Hospital in Tampa and Wuesthoff Health System in Melbourne.
 As NDN’s Chief Financial Officer, he intends to use his immense financial knowledge and skill to lead Nevada Donor Network to unparalleled success.